-The application to the Ph.D. program in Aquatic Resources must be submitted through The Graduate College.
+The application to the Ph.D. program in Aquatic Resources and Integrative Biology must be submitted through The Graduate College.

 International applicants please view this link for information on specific admission requirements that may apply.

 - Complete an application for admission.
-You may apply online through the Apply Texas Application.
+You may apply online through SLATE.

-- Submit a non-refundable application fee of $40 (check or money order payable to Texas State in U.S. currency).
-Applicants holding Foreign credentials and /or who are required to submit English proficiency scores will also pay a $50 non-refundable one-time International Evaluation Fee (check or money order payable to Texas State in U.S. currency).
+- Submit a non-refundable application fee of $55 (check or money order payable to Texas State in U.S. currency).
+Applicants holding Foreign credentials and /or who are required to submit English proficiency scores will also pay an additional $35 non-refundable one-time International Evaluation Fee (check or money order payable to Texas State in U.S. currency).

 - Submit one official transcript that indicates the completion of a master's or bachelor's degree in Biology, Chemistry, Engineering, Geology, or a related natural science discipline from an accredited college or university.
 For students holding a master's degree, a grade point average (GPA) of at least 3.25 on all completed graduate work is required.
 For students holding a bachelor's degree, a GPA of at least 3.5 on all completed undergraduate work is required.